-Expert interpretation of drug concentration is critical to understanding pharmacokinetics and realizing full its clinical benefits.
+Expert interpretation of drug concentration is critical to understanding pharmacokinetics and realizing its full clinical benefits.
 Clinicians achieve this by monitoring drug pharmacodynamics routinely and measuring physiological indices of therapeutic responses directly.
-However, the vast inter-individual variation between drug response and dosages makes it challenging to individualize drug dosage.
+However, the inter-individual variation between drug response and dosages makes it challenging to individualize drug dosage.

 Examples of drugs with such variability include those with:

 The drug concentration is also modified to attain the desired concentration associated with efficacy, not toxicity.
+For this reason, toxicology studies are sometimes tied to therapeutic drug monitoring programs.
 However, the significant interindividual pharmacodynamic variability at any given plasma concentration requires the use of a range of concentrations.

 Liquid matrices are easy to use in existing analytical workflows, and the remaining samples applied for other purposes; e.g., in the study of biomarkers, reassay, and the identification of metabolites.